paulhager/smart-phase/README.md

 The path to the BED file containing the genomic regions of interest that should be phased.
 Only variants within these regions will be phased.
 Must be in standard BED format.
-If this argument is not set, the analytic mode is assumed and genomic regions will be built around the variants pairs specified in the filtered variants (-f) file.
+If this argument is not set, the *analytic/paired* mode is assumed and genomic regions will be built around the variants pairs specified in the filtered variants (-f) file.

 ```
 -r or --reads